RealOrangeOne/theorangeone.net/content/projects/yoga-pal.md

 tags: [linux]
 ---

 Once I started work, I bought myself a _Lenovo Yoga 3 14"_ laptop, because I needed a thin and light laptop for trains and the office.
 This came with windows, which within 10 minutes was running Ubuntu Gnome!
-Ubuntu greatly increased the performance, but I had to sacrifice all the screen, touchpad and keyboard customisation when changing 'modes'.
+Ubuntu greatly increased the performance, but I had to sacrifice all the screen, touchpad and keyboard customization when changing 'modes'.

 I found [this thread](https://askubuntu.com/questions/450066/rotate-touchscreen-and-disable-the-touchpad-on-yoga-2-pro-in-rotated-mode) with someone else trying to find a solution to this, to find a nice way of rotating the screen when in tablet mode.
 On the thread was a really nice simple [script](https://askubuntu.com/a/485685/432138) that rotated the screen perfectly, and did the touchscreen too.